AnikaKrause/hello-world/README.md

 # hello-world
 Seize world domination project

 How do you get a bear out of its cave?

-You say Camembert!
+here I'm adding a bit and delete the end of the joke